 - An excellent resource to use is called DivorceCare.org; they will help you heal and get your life back.

 - One of the first things to do is get closer to God and maintain friendships with those you love and love you and are out for your best interest.
-The second point to keep in mind is not to rush into a new dating relationship, trying to fill the void; that only asks for big trouble.
+The second point to remember is not to rush into a new dating relationship, trying to fill the void; that only asks for big trouble.

 - I have compared death to divorce.
-I experienced one divorce and a few real immediate deaths in my life, including my mother, a couple of best friends, and other family members like my dad.
+I experienced one divorce and a few immediate deaths in my life, including my mother, a couple of best friends, and other family members like my dad.
 All the deaths in my life were not as bad as the divorce that I went through.

-- The reason is the hurt and bad feelings connected to a divorce, not to mention the splitting of the mutual friends and back-biting of the other spouse’s family and friends who took sides with the husband or wife that they were dear to you.
-Contrary to death, divorced people are still around, which can be haunting in a current type of way.
+- The reason is the hurt and bad feelings connected to a divorce, not to mention the splitting of the mutual friends and back-biting of the other spouse’s family and friends who took sides with the husband or wife they were dear to you.
+Contrary to death, divorced people are still around, which can be haunting in a current way.